-Alternatively Fueled Vehicles - Private (Citizens of Boulder) Fleet
+Alternatively Fueled Vehicles - Private (Residents of Boulder) Fleet

 More specifically, the recommended programs/procedures and infrastructure improvements are listed below.
 These programs/procedures and infrastructure improvements will be implemented based on available funding.